legendarycode3/31-days-Of-reactjs-course/README.md

 User interactions and keeps the application responsive. </br>
 NOTE:   Things to note about using “Hooks”, they include:  </br>
 i.
 Always put your “Hook” at the Top of your component . </br>
+   .
+Hooks should not be inside anything.  </br>